mittelmark/tclmain/README.md

 file should be placed in the config folder for `tclmain` so on a Unix/Linux system here `~/.config/tclmain/Markdown_main.tcl`.

-This file using the Markdown library of Tcllib could be then execute like this:
+This file using the Markdown library of Tcllib and your helper file [Markdown_main.tcl](examples/Markdown_main.tcl) which must be placed in `.config/tclmain`.
+You could execute this file then like this:

 ```

-$  ./tclmain.tcl -m Markdown
+$  tclmain -m Markdown
 Missing command for package Markdown.
 Available commands are: main
-$  ./tclmain.tcl -m Markdown main
+$  tclmain -m Markdown main
 Usage: tclmain -m Markdown main mdfile|- ?htmlfile|-?
        instead of filenames as well - can be used to indicate stdin and stdout